Filtrine Drinking Fountains are a Prime Feature of Sculpture in Maine Schools

 The second installation was equally dramatic, though not quite as large (11’H x 15’ 7”W), and features a single Filtrine stainless steel fountain (Model 107-16).
 Majorowicz named this installation Millpond III and it was installed at the Greely Middle School in 2004.
 The metal structure behind the fountain is reminiscent of large vertebrae with sharp peaks that may have been inspired by whalebones or the profile of the Maine landscape.

-Over time, artists and architects have selected Filtrine drinking fountains and bottle filling stations to be features in their buildings or art installations.
+Over time, artists and architects have selected Filtrine drinking fountains and bottle filling stations (also known as Hydration Stations) to be features in their buildings or art installations.
 An architect named Minoru Yamasaki possibly started this trend when he worked with Filtrine to design the Model 107-16 drinking fountain (see the Drinking Water Solutions Update “The History of the Stainless Steel Drinking Fountain“).
 This type of collaboration continues today.
 The designers of the Water Cube in Pittsburgh recently specified Filtrine’s model B103 bottle filling stations and model 107-14 high/low drinking fountains for their outdoor public art installation (see Filtrine Case Study, Filtrine’s Drinking Water Fountains in the Park).

 For more information on Filtrine drinking water equipment or want to collaborate on your next artistic endeavor, fill out the Drinking Water Product Request a Quote Form or contact your local Filtrine Drinking Water Representative.